Erhijivwo/Erhijivwo/README.md

 - 👋 Hi, I’m @Erhijivwo
 - 👀 I’m interested in Embedded systems development, IoT, C/C++, Machine learning development and Robotics/AI
-- 🌱 I’m currently learning C++ with OOP, Python for machine learning and edge computing
+- 🌱 I’m currently learning C++ with OOP, Python for machine learning and Tiny ML
 - 💞️ I’m looking to collaborate on IoT solutions projects, and Embedded firmware development
 - 📫 How to reach me: emmanuel.ajari.ea@gmail.com , https://www.linkedin.com/in/ajari-emmanuel-7004a499/